 The Double Cluster can be spotted in the middle of an imaginary line that links the Cassiopeia star Ruchbach, and the star Miram in the constellation of Perseus.

-We imaged the Double Cluster in Perseus with 4 filters:
+The Double Cluster in Perseus Information

 The Double Cluster lies in the Perseus arm of our Milky Way galaxy.
 Both clusters are young when compared to most other cluster groups, and are believed to be about 14 million years old.
 The Double Cluster is home to hundreds of young stars, including 300 blue-white supergiant stars in each object.
 Besides the stars within, the Double Cluster is also surrounded by a halo of stars, which altogether have a total mass of 20,000 solar masses.

 NGC 869 has a mass of 4,700 solar masses, while NGC 884 has a mass of 3,700 solar masses.
 Both clusters are getting closer to Earth at a rate of 24 miles per second.

 Above you can see two pictures, the top left one is a ground-based image of the Double Cluster.
 The one on the right is a section of the Double Cluster photographed by the Hubble Space Telescope.